GCRMN/pacific_2023/README.md

   Used to extract cyclones occurrence.
 - `02_extract_sst-time-series.R` Extract SST and SST anomaly on coral reefs of each EEZ.

+#### B2.
+Predictors

+- `02_extract_predictor_population.js` Extract total human population
+  within 10 km from each site as a predictor, using GEE.
+- `02_extract_predictor_elevation.js` Extract mean land elevation within 10 km from each site as a predictor, using GEE.

+#### B3.
+Models

+- `02_model_data-exploration.Rmd` Data exploration for benthic cover.
 - `02_model_benthic-data_grid.R` Create weights for the benthic model based on coral reef extent.
-- `02_model_benthic-data.Rmd` Machine learning model to estimate temporal trends of hard coral and algae cover.
+- `02_model_benthic-cover.R` Machine learning model to estimate temporal trends of hard coral and algae cover.
-- `02_model_data-exploration.Rmd` Data exploration for benthic cover.

 ### C. Figures and tables (`03_`)